July-vilh/JS/theory/English theory/Step1.JS.md

 - HTML controls the structure of a web page.
 - CSS controls the presentation and style of a web page.

----
-## Output ##

-Let's use JavaScript to print "Hello World" to the browser.
-This is what that would look like.

-document.write("Hello World!");

-Time to introduce the document.write() function.
-This is what we need to use to write text into our HTML document.

-The console is part of the web browser and allows you to log messages, run JavaScript code, and see errors and warnings.
-It looks like this:

-console.log("Hello!");